Iuliana-Ionita-Laza/GeneScan3DKnock/README.md

 # GeneScan3DKnock
-This is a R package for performing improved gene-based testing by integrating long-range chromatin interactions and knockoff statistics.
+This is an R package for performing improved gene-based testing by integrating long-range chromatin interactions and knockoff statistics.

 ## Description
 Functions for the gene-based association tests that integrate both common and rare genetic variation from proximal and distal regulatory elements, including promoter and enhancers for each gene, along with the knockoff-enhanced tests.
 The GeneScan3DKnock has two steps: Step 1.
 Knockoff generation using AR_KnockoffGeneration() function and Step 2.
 Knockoff filter using GeneScan3DKnock().